getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 A metric alert has, at most, two triggers.
 The first is a critical trigger, which is required.
 The second is a warning trigger, which is optional.
 Triggers are independent of one another; however, the warning (optional) must be reached before the critical (required) trigger.

 Sentry evaluates triggers approximately every minute from the highest severity to lowest.
-When a match occurs, Sentry creates an alert with the defined status (warning or critical).
-In addition, if an alert has already been matched to a status, the status is updated.
-Administrators can resolve alerts manually or automatically by setting the resolution threshold appropriate to the type of alert.
+Sentry creates an alert with the severity of the matched trigger (warning or critical).
+If an alert is already active, its status is updated.
+Admins can resolve alerts manually, or automatically by setting the resolution threshold.

 When an alert is created or changes status, the actions associated with the trigger are executed.
 The available actions are: